 - So, yes, he likes you.
-But he's not sure you like him.
+BUT he's not sure if you like him.
 This is also good for women to know, because he may treat the first date like a job interview.
 (He likes you, so he wants to impress you.)

 - What traits do I like in men?

 - What do I want and need from a relationship with a man?

 - What traits must he have?

 These questions help you clarify what's important to you, what you're passionate about, and what turns you on (and off!).

 In my five years of coaching, I often ask new female coaching clients to define who they are (mentally, emotionally, physically and spiritually) and what they bring to a relationship.

 Many women don't really know because they honestly haven't thought about it.
 And when I ask them what they want and need in a man in these same categories, they often don't know that either.

 Why is that lack of clarity so problematic?
 Because of this important truth: Men fall in love with us when we’re being our authentic selves.

 Have you ever had this experience?
 You meet a man and he makes your heart race, your body run hot, and your thoughts turn to mush?
 And then you start thinking you can't talk about your true feelings around him, you can't laugh, eat, and behave like the real you?